KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws1-css-basics/2resize-images.md

 1. In Atom, open _index.html_.
-Find the element containing the menu items unordered list.
-Notice the menu list has `class="drinks"` and has an image using `img` tag.
+Find the `div` for drinks with title "Menu".
+It contains an unordered list with `class="drinks"` and has an image using `img` tag.
 We will need to apply a style to the `img` selector within `class="drinks"`.
    {% hint style='tip' %}
 The syntax for a CSS rule looks like this:
 ```css